whyharsha/onebrc/README.md

 Fourth attempt: Using a threadpool and fixed size chunks with the release mode.
 Time to complete: 124.63 secs

 Still working with the mpsc channel.
 Will crossbeam make a difference?
 Let's see.

+First it turns out using the fast_float to parse is good.

+Fifth attempt: Time to complete: 111.85 secs